Persistent homology for functionals: Generalized Morse inequalities

-If no two critical points of $f$ have the same value, the sets of critical points and values are naturally in one-to-one correspondence, which, in turn, are in one-to-one correspondence with the homological changes in the sublevel set filtration of $f$, i.e., the endpoints of the intervals appearing in the barcode of the persistent homology of $f_{\leq \bullet}$.
-More precisely, an index $d$ critical point may either kill an existing homology class, in which case it corresponds to the right endpoint of an interval in the barcode of $H_{d-1}(f_{\leq \bullet})$, or it may give rise to a new homology class, in which case it corresponds to the left endpoint of an interval in the barcode of $H_d(f_{\leq \bullet})$.
+If no two critical points of $f$ have the same value, the critical points are in natural one-to-one correspondence with the critical values, which, in turn, are in one-to-one correspondence with the homological changes in the sublevel set filtration of $f$, i.e., the endpoints of the intervals appearing in the barcode of the persistent homology of $f_{\leq \bullet}$.
+More precisely, an index $d$ critical point either kills an existing homology class, in which case it corresponds to the right endpoint of an interval in the barcode of $H_{d-1}(f_{\leq \bullet})$, or it gives rise to a new homology class, in which case it corresponds to the left endpoint of an interval in the barcode of $H_d(f_{\leq \bullet})$.

-The Betti numbers of $X$ may also be expressed in terms of barcodes because they agree with the number of intervals that extend to $+\infty$.
-Thus, the Morse inequalities above can be expressed entirely in terms of the barcode (or persistence diagram) of the persistent homology of the sublevel set filtration of the function, which encodes the homological changes in the filtration.
+The Betti numbers of $X$ may also be expressed in terms of barcodes, as they agree with the number of intervals that extend to $+\infty$.
+Thus, the above Morse inequalities can be expressed entirely in terms of the barcode (or persistence diagram) of the persistent homology of the sublevel set filtration of the function, which encodes the homological changes in the filtration.

 This approach of counting homological changes instead of critical points is also what Morse used in the non-smooth setting of functional topology.
-To keep track of the number of $d$-dimensional homological events at filtration value $t$ that persist for at least time $\epsilon > 0$ but not indefinitely, \citet{Morse.1940} defined the $(d, t, \epsilon)$-\emph{cap numbers} of a filtration, which, when the associated persistence module has a barcode and is continuous from above, correspond to the number of finite bars with length greater than $\epsilon$ in the $d\th$ barcode with left endpoint $t$, plus the number of finite bars with length greater than $\epsilon$ in the $(d-1)\th$ barcode with right endpoint $t$ (killed by something $d$-dimensional).
+To keep track of the number of $d$-dimensional homological events at filtration value $t$ that persist for at least time $\epsilon > 0$ but not indefinitely, Morse \cite{Morse.1940} defined the $(d, t, \epsilon)$-\emph{cap numbers} of a filtration.
+The definition given by Morse is specific to Vietoris homology and implicitly relies on the fact that the resulting persistence module is continuous from above.
+Expressed in terms of persistence barcodes, the $(d, t, \epsilon)$-cap number correspond to the number of bars in the $d\th$ barcode with left endpoint~$t$ and length greater than $\epsilon$, plus the number of bars in the $(d-1)\th$ barcode with right endpoint~$t$ and length greater than $\epsilon$.
+In the compact smooth setting, for sufficiently small~$\epsilon$, the $(d, t, \epsilon)$-cap number equals the number of critical points of index~$d$ and value~$t$, which either create homology in degree $d$ or destroy homology in degree $(d-1)$.
+In \cite[Corollary~12.3]{Morse.1940}, Morse proves a version of his eponymous inequalities using cap numbers as a replacement for numbers of critical points, with the stated goal of making the inequalities applicable in settings where the function may not be smooth or the number of critical points may not be finite.